Investment outsourcing: Pension investment outsourcing

-Endowment Model Outsourcing
+Endowment model outsourcing

 The outsourced investment model for universities, foundations and non-profits was pioneered by Commonfund.
 In 1971 Commonfund was created as a result of a Ford Foundation funded study which found that small endowments chronically underperformed.
 More recently, the success of university endowments such as Yale, Harvard and Stanford to generate attractive returns prompted a number of former endowment investment teams to open outsourced CIO firms.
 These firms include (alphabetically): Agility (University of Colorado), Global Endowment Management (Duke Endowment and Duke University), Investure (University of Virginia), Makena Capital (Stanford University), Morgan Creek (University of North Carolina at Chapel Hill), Spider Management (University of Richmond), TIAA-CREF (Rice University) and Verger Capital Management (Wake Forest University).

 The fees charged by endowment style outsourced managers vary widely based upon a number of factors including size and complexity.
 In general, fees charged by endowment outsourcing managers tend to be higher than generalist outsourcers.
 The primary difference stems from the experience and expertise that endowment-style firms usually have in areas such as hedge funds, private equity and real assets.
 Endowment OCIO fees range between 0.35% and 1.5% with most groups charging an incentive fee as well.
 Commonfund (and its affiliates Commonfund Capital and Commonfund Asset Management), one of the true pioneers in the outsourced endowment model, quote a complex schedule of fees which they summarize this way: "Commonfund Capital’s fees for separate accounts ranges from 50-100 basis points, with varying ranges with respect to the carried interest."
 An analysis of Commonfund Asset Management's Form ADV Part 2 filing with the SEC for a hypothetical $1 billion account with a 50% equity allocation, 30% in hedge funds and 20% in fixed income would result in total management fees of 85 basis points plus an unspecified level of carried interest.